uhi22/foccci/README.md

 - [ ] missing the JTAG port pull down resistors on the QCA
 - [ ] Could do with one more processor decoupler so that a cap can be dropped right against every package power pin.
 - [ ] Would be worth adding lines to the QCA7005 Reset (so that is can be reset without a power cycle) and the Int pins (just in case it's needed in the future).
-- [ ] Clarify expected contactor current and use appropriate drivers
 - [ ] TVS at the 12V.
 SMAJ18A ?
 - [ ] TVS at the CP
 - [ ] Might put a Schottky protection diode on the temperate sense inputs.